Nianze/nianze.github.io/content/post/2018-02-15-minimize_casting.md

 doSomeWork(static_cast<Widget>(15)); // cast with C++-style
 ```

-Still, feeling is just feeling.
-Code that leads to a core dump feels pretty reasonable when we write it, so we'd better ognore feelings and use new-style casts all the time.
+However, feeling is just feeling.
+Code that leads to a core dump also feels pretty reasonable when we write it - we'd better ignore feelings and use new-style casts all the time.

 ## Behind cast